Mark Arbib: Political career

-Arbib is an avid runner, having completed a number of Ironman triathlons and marathons.
-His personal best times are 11.09 for the Melbourne Ironman and 2.58.51 for the Sydney Marathon.

 Early career

 While studying, Arbib worked part-time at a Sizzler restaurant in Bondi Junction.
 When there were moves to remove penalty rates, he negotiated on behalf of the part-time workers and signed up members to the Liquor Trades Union.
 Later he worked variously as a metal trades assistant, beach inspector and restaurant cook, but became increasingly involved in the trade union movement.
 In 1989 he had a bit part in the Australian soap opera Home and Away.

 He joined the Australian Labor Party in 1992 and was elected as President of NSW Young Labor in 1995.
 He served as Assistant General Secretary from 1999 and was the ALP State Organiser between 1996 and 1999.

 Career as General Secretary

 Arbib was elected General Secretary of the Australian Labor Party (NSW Branch) in June 2004.
 In 2005, he was elevated to the role of national convener of the party's right wing.

 In 2007, Arbib was Campaign Director for Morris Iemma's successful 2007 state election campaign.
-Following the 2007 Election victory for the Labor Party, he was credited by former premier Bob Carr as "one of the best campaigners in the business."
+Following the 2007 election victory for the Labor Party, he was credited by former premier Bob Carr as "one of the best campaigners in the business."
 However, the opposition has criticised his role in procuring political donations for the Labor party from business groups.

-In January 2008, The Sydney Morning Herald quoted an organisation which makes political donations to the Labor Party as saying that Mark Arbib made an art form out of extracting political donations from businesses.
-Said the donor: "There's no doubt Arbib wrote the book in terms of both political donations ... and their importance ...
+In January 2008, The Sydney Morning Herald quoted an organisation which makes political donations to the Labor Party as saying that Arbib made an art form out of extracting political donations from businesses.
+The donor said that: "There's no doubt Arbib wrote the book in terms of both political donations ... and their importance ...
 It's fine to take the higher ground and say 'we won't make donations' ... but if you don't you have got zero chance of getting (to see them)."
 Arbib denied the allegations.
 Arbib was named in the ABC television program Four Corners in relation to political donations to the NSW Labor Party.

 Arbib was preselected for the number one position of Labor's New South Wales Senate ticket and won a seat at the 2007 federal election.